RealOkabe/ratio-calculation-module/README.md

 This is a simple application that has 3 modules that can be utilised.
 The modules are:

 1. Ratio Calculation
-2. Visual Representation of the Ratio Calculation
+2. Stock Portfolio Analysis
-3. ----- To be added -----.
+3. Engine to run the modules

 ## Requirements